Skip to main content

 7. Make sure that the transferred domains are displayed in the zone list and that each zone's page displays the transferred domain records.

-If the data has been migrated incorrectly or incompletely, file a ticket.
+If the data was migrated incorrectly or incompletely, create a ticket.

 If you have transferred multiple domains, you need to delegate each domain.